janosh/matbench-discovery/site/src/routes/paper/iclr-ml4mat/+page.md

 5. **MEGNet** @chen_graph_2019 - MatErials Graph Network is another GNN similar to CGCNN for material properties of relaxed structures that also updates the edge and global features (like pressure, temperature, entropy) in its message passing operation.

-6. **M3GNet** @chen_universal_2022 - M3GNet is a GNN-based universal (as in full periodic table) interatomic potential (IAP) for materials trained on up to 3-body interactions in the initial, middle and final frame of MP DFT relaxations.
+6. **M3GNet** @chen_universal_2022 - M3GNet is a GNN-based universal (as in full periodic table) interatomic potential (UIP) for materials trained on up to 3-body interactions in the initial, middle and final frame of MP DFT relaxations.
 The model takes the unrelaxed input and emulates structure relaxation before predicting energy for the pseudo-relaxed structure.

 7. **M3GNet + MEGNet** @chen_universal_2022 @chen_graph_2019 - This combination of models uses M3GNet to relax initial structures and then passes it to MEGNet to predict the formation energy.